 We were fortunate to have a strong attendance from the teachers that were in support of our program.
 Their concerns were very real and sincere: how were they going to keep the children in school?
-The teachers that attended our meetings taught elementary school and their enthusiasm for the project stemmed from the idea of providing tutoring programs that coincided with surf schedules.
+The teachers that attended our meetings taught elementary school, and their enthusiasm for the project stemmed from the idea of providing tutoring programs that coincided with surf schedules.
 They hope to train children to think about their future goals with the help of surfing as an incentive.
 Lastly, they were very concerned for the high school students and were interested in providing a work-trade program that will help the older ones prepare for the job market.

-Balikbayod t-shirt.
+members.
+It seemed like the children were really excited and eager to be a part of something, to join a club of some sort, considering they came in groups leading their friends by the hand – or they just wanted one a Balikbayod t-shirt.
 Through word of mouth, the announcement of the meeting spread through the neighboring barangays of Pang Pang (where we were staying), easily bringing over 70 children.
 Lynn’s cousin, Boyet Gravino from Cebu, translated the meeting in Visayan, the regional dialect, while each rule was read aloud by a Balikbayod member.

 The children were so ecstatic when the 40+ boards arrived; they practically slept on the lawn hugging their pre-chosen surfboards.
-We issued “library cards” for each child to check out the surfboards twice a week, but these cards needed a signature by their teacher that they were in good standing at school.
+We issued “library cards” for each child to check out the surfboards twice a week, but these cards needed a signature by their teacher indicating that they were in good standing at school.
 If they weren’t, they were not allowed to borrow the surfboards.

 off – and he can pull any trick out of the book.
 A natural born leader, Remar recruited boys around his age to join Balikbayod.
 His surfing has gained him attention all the way to Manila, where a donor is sponsoring the surgery of this cleft lip palate.
-Remar is part of ALS, the Alternative Learning System, a education program that helps children earn their high school diploma outside of the formal school system.
+Remar is part of the Alternative Learning System (ALS), an education program that helps children earn their high school diploma outside of the formal school system.
 Those enrolled in ALS have access to our surfboards once a week if he/she continues to attend their weekly ALS sessions.

-One of our older members, Ikit Agudo is a genuine soul surfer.
+One of our older members, Ikit Agudo, is a genuine soul surfer.
 Everyday, she gets home from high school and immediately finds out where it’s breaking.
 The youngest of a large brood of surfers, she learned how to surf from all her brothers right outside their compound.
 She is a huge help to Balikbayod, volunteering her time to check in and out the surfboards everyday after her surf session.
 She has also recruited her girlfriends to get more girls in the line up.
 She hopes to attend college in Surigao City or Cebu and study Hotel and Restaurant Management.
-Asking her why she doesn’t want to go to Manila for college, she says, “I want to be close to home because it’s paradise.”
+When asked why she doesn’t want to go to Manila for college, she says, “I want to be close to home because it’s paradise.”

 With several committed and talented volunteers and the generous amount of surfboard donations, we creatively and successfully worked in a couple major turning points for Balikbayod.
 We added a new location on Siargao Island for a second chapter in the small northern town of Burgos, about 1 ½ hours away from Cloud 9.
 We brought about 7 surfboards to Burgos and enrolled about fifteen students.
-Jinan Wong, our surfboard repair leader and art instructor, taught a few art classes at a local elementary school, where the children learned color theory and how to draw Spongebob Squarepants.
-In addition, we used some of our monetary donations to bring pastels, pencils, erasers and a wall mounted pencil sharpener, their first one!
+Jinan Wong, our surfboard repair leader and art instructor, taught a few art classes at a local elementary school where the children learned color theory and how to draw Spongebob Squarepants.
+In addition, we used some of our monetary donations to bring pastels, pencils, erasers and a wall mounted pencil sharpener – their first one!

-We have a lot more to accomplish and work on as this is a work in progress as we are in the beginning stages of implementing our program on a larger scale.
-Again, thanks for all your support!
+We have a lot more to accomplish and work on, as this is a work in progress.
+We are still in the beginning stages of implementing our program on a larger scale.
+Again, thanks for all of your support!
 We couldn’t have done this without you!
-Best wishes from the Balikbayod team.